Wimbledon Championships 2022: Which day is rain most likely?

-If you are planning your trip to the Tournament, is there anything you can do to choose a day with the lowest probability of rain?
+If you are planning to attend the Tournament in 2022, is there anything you can do to choose a day with the lowest probability of rain?

 What are the dates of the 2022 Championships?

 The Wimbledon Tournament dates very slightly from year to year, but the start date is usually the Monday that falls closest to 1 July.
-This means that the 14-day tournament could start in late June or early July.
+This means that the 14-day event ent could start in late June or early July.

 Which courts have retractable roofs?

-Play will typically be halted due to rain on Wimbledon’s outdoor courts and will resume when the umpires decide that the conditions are suitable.
+Play will typically be halted due to rain on Wimbledon’s outdoor courts.
+Play will resume when the umpires decide that the conditions are suitable.

 Probability of rainfall